 As mentioned above, only individuals who purchase their plan on a public exchange can apply for premium tax credits to lower the annual cost of health insurance.

-The following chart outlines the 10 states with the lowest average monthly premiums for individual health insurance in 20253.
-The rates below are for a 40-year-old nonsmoker on a benchmark Marketplace plan.
+The following chart outlines the 10 states with the lowest average monthly premiums for individual health insurance in 2026.3 The rates below are for a 40-year-old nonsmoker on a benchmark Marketplace plan, which is the second-lowest-cost silver policy.

 |